johnno1962/Xtrace/README.md

 There is a simple category based shortcut interface to start tracing:

 	[MyClass xtrace]; // to trace all calls to instances of a class
-	// this will intercet all methods of any superclasses as well
+	// this will intercept all methods of any superclasses as well
+    // but only for instances of the class that has been traced (v2.1)

 	[instance xtrace]; // to trace all calls to a particular instance.
 	// multiple instances can by traced, use "notrace" to stop tracing